Who are we?

 Professor Michael Schoonmaker (email@example.com) is the university adviser.
 He counsels and advises CitrusTV in the exercise of its responsibilities and assists the station in establishing long-range goals and in planning and initiating short-term projects.
 He also assists the station in assessing its projects and programs, improving leadership skills within the organization, and ensuring its accountability and integrity.

-Kevin Taschereau (firstname.lastname@example.org) is the organizational consultant.
-He assists in planning events and programs, negotiating contracts, creating publicity and marketing campaigns, and procuring equipment.
-He also advises CitrusTV as to governing policies and procedures of the university and the Student Association.
+Mercy Lavado (firstname.lastname@example.org) is the organizational consultant.
+She assists in planning events and programs, negotiating contracts, creating publicity and marketing campaigns, and procuring equipment.
+She also advises CitrusTV as to governing policies and procedures of the university and the Student Association.